-Our University of Kent unirider gives you unlimited travel from 16 September 2017 through to 17 June 2018, that’s the whole academic year sorted!
+Our University of Kent unirider gives you unlimited travel until 17 June 2018, that’s the whole academic year sorted!

 The University of Kent unirider is valid on all Stagecoach buses in Kent and East Sussex, not just the bus you need to get to Uni.
 That means you can use it for days out too.
 Whether you fancy a bit of shopping, a day at the coast or a bit of local history – if there’s a Stagecoach bus there then you can use your unirider!

 Here’s just a few ideas of some journeys you could make with your unirider...

 • Heading to Dreamland amusement park or Westwood Cross for a bit of retail therapy?
 Route 8 buses run between Canterbury to Margate throughout the day.
 The buses have free WIFI and USB charging points too!

 • For a day at the beach why not try the Triangle!
 Triangle buses run from Canterbury to Whitstable or Herne Bay.
 Triangle buses towards Herne Bay stop right outside Wildwood Animal Park too!
 Triangle buses also have free WIFI and USB charging points.

 • If it’s history you’re after take a visit to the famous Dover Castle on a route 15 bus - relive the courtly days of King Henry II, and venture deep underground in the Secret Wartime Tunnels.
 Jump off at Pencester Road and walk up the hill or catch a route 80/81 bus to take you up there.